SmartMobilityAnalytics/smartmobilityanalytics.github.io/README.md

 * The Adoption of Smart Mobility Technologies/Solutions
 * Data Privacy and Algorithm Ethics in the Smart Mobility
 * Operations and Revenue Management of Smart Mobility Network
+* Low Carbon Mobility Analytics and Policy
+* More...

 ### Industry Collaboration